sjonnycapten/Beer-bot/README.md

 # Beer Bot: Dormitory Drinking Dashboard

 ## Overview
-Beer Barons is a small project that mis(uses) the Turff API to create a beer consumption leaderboard for a student dormitory.
+Beer Bot is a small project that mis(uses) the Turff API to create a beer consumption leaderboard for a student dormitory.
 It analyzes data from the Turff inventory system to determine which dormmate has consumed the most beer.
 The leaderboard is presented using a small Flask website.

 ## What is Turff?
 [Turff](https://www.turff.nl/) is a service that provides an inventory management system for student dorms.
 It includes a tablet interface and a website for easy access and management.